ValerySidorin/fujin/protocol.md

 ### Direction
 Client -> Server
 ### Description
 The client should send `DISCONNECT` request to the server and receive response before closing QUIC streams and connection. `DISCONNECT` should be sent both in writer and reader streams.
+Server will close QUIC stream after receiving `DISCONNECT` response.
 ### Syntax
 ##### Request
 `[11]`